LiePingWei/find-my-ncs/applications/thingy/README.rst

 * On "Play Sound" command from Find My iOS application.
 * After successful action initiated by a button press.

-The MPU9250 9-axis motion detector performs the motion detection.
+The motion detectors used are the following:

+* 9-axis MPU9520 for the Thingy:52.
+* BMI270 IMU for the Thingy:53.

 The axes used for motion detection are:

 * Gyroscope X